 Is teak the hardest wood?

 It is resistant to rotting, sunlight, rain, frost, and snow.
 That makes it suitable for outdoor construction and furniture.
-It makes better hardwood furniture that comes with a golden color and elegantly distributed grains.
+It makes better hardwood furniture with a golden color and elegantly distributed grains.
 It has a high amount of natural oils.
 It is more stable than most hardwoods.
 It works on shipping, boat building, veneer, carving, furniture, turnings, exterior construction, and other small wood objects.

-Teak does not need to be protected.
+The teak does not need to be protected.
 It is a unique wood that is better left in its natural state.
 It is maintenance-free.
 You can leave it outside year-round, and it survives extreme weather conditions.
 Depending on weather conditions, one may need to oil the furniture to keep it durable and shiny for years to come.
 Teak wood is very stable, and because teak wood does not rot.
 It performs better outdoors.

 - Rabbet Plane vs Shoulder Plane: Which One to Choose? - May 3, 2023

 - Revive Your Surfaces with Orange Oil Cleaner for wood: A Comprehensive Guide - April 11, 2023